Division of Behavioral Health (DBH)

 The Division of Diabetes Treatment and Prevention (DDTP) was established in 1979 in response to the emerging epidemic of type 2 diabetes in American Indian/Alaska Native (AI/AN) people.
 DDTP’s mission is to: 1) develop, document, and sustain clinical and public health efforts to treat and prevent diabetes in American Indian and Alaska Native communities nationwide; 2) coordinate the Special Diabetes Program for Indians (SDPI) grant program; 3) provide training, Standards of Care, clinical tools, and other resources on diabetes-related issues for clinicians, educators, and other health professionals; 4) conduct the annual Diabetes Care and Outcomes Audit which measures key diabetes care elements at the local, Area, and national levels; and 5) provide annual estimates of diabetes prevalence in AI/AN people.

 Division of Nursing Services (DNS)

-The Division of Nursing Services (DNS) leads in developing and managing Clinical and public health Nursing Services, such as acute care, ambulatory care, Women’s Health, Public Health Nursing, Emergency Care Services and the HIV/AIDS Program.
-DNS aids in nursing recruitment and funding scholarships, as well as providing guidance with management information systems to benefit documentation and data collection by and for registered nurses, public health nurses and advanced practice registered nurse health care providers.
+The goal of the IHS Division of Nursing (DNS) is to provide high-quality, client-centered nursing care that is responsive to individual, family and community needs through use of available human and material resources.
+DNS aids in nursing recruitment and providing guidance with management information systems to benefit documentation and data collection by and for registered nurses, public health nurses and advanced practice registered nurse health care providers.

 Division of Oral Health (DOH)